“Do what you can, with what you have, where you are.”

 Know the Weather Three Days in Three Days Out

 This is vital.
 Storms can be devastating especially in desert wilderness.
 Risks include flash flooding, lightening, obstructed trails and continued bad weather.
 Hike knowing if and when a storm might be brewing.
 Also note storms in surrounding areas.
 For example a storm north of a river will cause fast moving water or unseasonably high water levels.
+Even a storm miles away can still effect you.
 This is especially important if you are hiking in a canyon.

 Layer Clothes, Dress Accordingly